Operations

 Query

 Return items based on KeyConditionExpression, partition key value must be required.
 Sort key is optional.
 FilterExpression is used for additional filtering after Query operation.
 Used only with non-key attributes.
 (It does not allow HASH or RANGE attributes).
-It returns a list of items in Limit, or upto 1MB.
+It returns a list of items specified in Limit, or upto 1MB.
 Pagination on result can be done to get more result.
-Can query table, a local secondary index or a Global econdary Index.
+Can query table, a local secondary index or a Global secondary Index.

 Scan